Model reduction of parametric ordinary differential equations via autoencoders: representation properties and

 which hinders the possibility of assessing the stability by analyzing the eigenvalues of the Jacobian of the right-hand side, $J_{F_n}$ \cite{Lambert1999}, due to the nonlinear nature of the r.h.s.
 We refer the reader to \Cref{sec:weakly_b_stability} for a more in-depth discussion.
 Nonetheless, a necessary condition for stability is that small perturbations around the equilibrium point, $u_n = 0$, do not lead to divergence.
 We set $u_n^k = 0$ and we consider a sufficiently small perturbations $\delta u$ form the equilibrium point $u_n^k = 0$.
 Using a Taylor expansion, we have

 from which, by setting $J_{\Psi} = J_{\Psi}(0)$, conclusions analogous to those of the previous case can be drawn.

-\item Non-linear encoder, non-linear decoder.
-Due to the presence of non-linearities, $\lim_{t \to \infty} u_N = 0 \Rightarrow \lim_{t \to \infty} u_n = \alpha$, where $\alpha$ satisfies $\Psi(\alpha) = 0$.
+\item Nonlinear encoder, nonlinear decoder.
+Due to the presence of nonlinearities, $\lim_{t \to \infty} u_N = 0 \Rightarrow \lim_{t \to \infty} u_n = \alpha$, where $\alpha$ satisfies $\Psi(\alpha) = 0$.
 For simplicity, without loss of generality, we set $\alpha = 0$ (see \Cref{th:equivalence_autoenc}).
 Hence, we still need to analyze the conditions under which $\ut_n$ tends to zero.
-However, due to the non-linear nature of the system, only limited conclusions can be drawn, and we refer the reader to \Cref{sec:weakly_b_stability} for further discussion. \end{itemize}
+However, due to the nonlinear nature of the system, only limited conclusions can be drawn, and we refer the reader to \Cref{sec:weakly_b_stability} for further discussion. \end{itemize}